 If you have never heard of Margrethe Mather, I highly recommend reading Beth Warren's Margrethe Mather and Edward Weston: A Passionate Collaboration.

-Even if you do not realize it, Margrethe and Edward's influence is in your photography today!
+Even if we do not realize it, Margrethe and Edward's influence is in our photography today!